Israeli airstrikes level apartments in Gaza refugee camp, as ground troops battle Hamas militants

 It was not possible to independently confirm reports by either side.

-Casualties are expected to mount on both sides as the battle moves into dense, residential neighborhoods.
+It has allowed a limited amount of food, water, medicine and other supplies to enter from Egypt, though far less than what is needed, relief groups say.
+A convoy of 59 aid trucks entered through the Rafah Crossing with Egypt on Tuesday — the largest yet — bringing the total that have entered since Oct.
+22 to 216, according to Wael Abu Omar, Hamas’ spokesperson for the crossing.

+The U.N. agency for Palestinian refugees, known as UNRWA, says 64 of its staff have been killed since the start of the war, including a man killed alongside his wife and eight children in a strike late Monday.

-Conricus said some 800,000 people have heeded the Israeli military’s orders to flee from the northern part of the strip to the south.
+Some 800,000 people have heeded the Israeli military’s orders to flee from the northern part of the strip to the south, according to Jonathan Conricus, an Israeli military spokesman.
 Northern Gaza was estimated to have a pre-war population of around 1.1 million.

 The window to flee south may be closing, as Israeli forces reached Gaza's main north-south highway this week.
 Video circulating Monday showed a tank opening fire on a car that had approached a sand berm but was turning around.
 Gaza's Health Ministry said three people were killed.